aaronremedios19/aaronremedios19.github.io/projects/Robocon2022.md

 Although pneumatic systems are powerful and easy to control, we learned a critical lesson:
 One small air leak can shut down the entire system.
 During the competition, a leak in the plastic air tank tubing rendered the whole pneumatic system unusable at a crucial moment.
 This failure taught me the importance of:
-Robust fittings

-Redundancy

-Mechanical safety margins
+Robust fittings, redundancy ,Mechanical safety margins

 Because of this experience, in later projects I became more cautious with pneumatics and often preferred mechanical or motor-driven solutions unless pneumatics offered a clear advantage.
 Outcome and Learning